ben-manes/gradle-versions-plugin/README.md

 property, and the constraint its declaration stated with `versionConstraint`, Gradle's own [`VersionConstraint`](https://docs.gradle.org/current/javadoc/org/gradle/api/artifacts/VersionConstraint.html).
+A module the build declares with no version of its own carries the constraints the platforms it consumes state for that module in `platformVersionConstraints`, a list rather than a single value because more than one consumed platform can bound the same module.
 The query that finds candidates is deliberately unbounded, so a rule that wants the report to respect what the build declared reads it from `versionConstraint` rather than restating it.
 It is null for a module no declaration was matched to, such as one a substitution rule resolved to, so guard for that.
 You can either use the simplified syntax `rejectVersionIf { ... }` or configure a complete resolution strategy.
 Multiple registrations compose, so a candidate is rejected if any registered filter rejects it.